How would you feel if you’re judged based on things that ain’t true? Here are 10 popular myths about introverts that are far from the truth.

 This is one of the most popular misconceptions regarding introverts.
 Leadership is often equated with sociability and people consider public speakers to be outspoken in real life.

 But that’s not always true.
 While there are extroverted leaders, introverts make a large chunk of good leaders as well.
-In-fact, there are instances, where an introvert delivers better public speech than an extrovert.
+In fact, there are instances, where an introvert delivers better public speaker than an extrovert.

 This happens mainly because introverts have a huge reservoir of thoughts to share.
 And once they master the art of public speaking, there’s no stopping to it.

 Myth 4: Introverts Are Boring, Not Creative Enough

 Extroverts are indeed not boring.
 They crave social engagements and activities.
 As a result, they’re creative by nature.
 In contrast to introverts who prefer recluse and solitude are considered devoid of excitement and novelty.

 But introverts can be as creative as their extrovert counterparts, if not more.
 Contrary to the popular belief, an introvert’s inner world is full of ideas and adventures.
 They might be selective when it comes to expressing them, but that in no way makes them less creative than extroverts.